College of Business Featured in The Princeton Review's "The Best 300 Business Schools: 2011 Edition"

 About the UT Arlington College of Business

 The University of Texas at Arlington College of Business is home to innovative educators who know business—a place where blazing new trails is the norm.
-One of the largest business schools in the nation, the college prepares more than 5,500 students each year for their roles as leaders, innovators and influencers in the global community.
+The college prepares more than 5,500 students each year for their roles as leaders, innovators and influencers in the global community.

 The College of Business is among the nation's most productive business schools in published academic research.
 The college is in an elite group of U.S. business schools fully accredited at all degree levels in both business administration and accounting by the Association to Advance Collegiate Schools of Business, the highest standard of achievement for business schools worldwide.